Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Amazon Athena with Amazon Glue

 **Explanation:**
-"Amazon QuickSight" is correct.
+Amazon QuickSight is correct.
 It is AWS's BI service for dashboards and reports.
-"Amazon CloudWatch" is incorrect; it is for monitoring.
+Amazon CloudWatch is incorrect; it is for monitoring.
-"Amazon Redshift" is incorrect; it is a data warehouse.
+Amazon Redshift is incorrect; it is a data warehouse.
-"Amazon Athena with Amazon Glue" is incorrect; they are for querying and ETL, not dashboards.
+Amazon Athena with Amazon Glue is incorrect; they are for querying and ETL, not dashboards.

 ---